tombresee/Cen10/index.md

 ### Important Dates:

-* 8/4:  &ensp; Freshmen “pick-up” at CHS to receive Cen10 T-shirt and Chromebook
+* Aug 4:  &ensp; Freshmen “pick-up” at CHS to receive Cen10 T-shirt and Chromebook
-* 8/12: &ensp; Schedule viewable on HAC
+* Aug 12: &ensp; Schedule viewable on HAC
-* 8/13: &ensp; First day of school (Thur) - virtual
+* Aug 13: &ensp; First day of school (Thur) - virtual
-* 8/21: &ensp; No school (Fri)
+* Aug 21: &ensp; No school (Fri)
-* 8/28: &ensp; No school (Fri)
+* Aug 28: &ensp; No school (Fri)
-* 9/3:  &ensp; First day of in-person on-campus classes.
+* Sept 3:  &ensp; First day of in-person on-campus classes.
 Come to school for one day, then have a 4-day weekend, and then return to face-to-face school on Sept 8
-* 9/4: &ensp; No school (Fri)
+* Sept 4: &ensp; No school (Fri)
-* 9/7: &ensp; No school (Mon Labor Day)
+* Sept 7: &ensp; No school (Mon Labor Day)
-* 9/8: &ensp; Normal School
+* Sept 8: &ensp; Normal School
 * Latest School [Calendar](http://www.friscoisd.org/docs/default-source/frisco-isd-calendars/2020-21-school-calendar.pdf?sfvrsn=6)